 Micro situations

 Interviews contain many micro situations that mirror behavior in the real world.
 For example, the interviewee's service orientation becomes exposed when the interviewer says that he/she doesn't quite understand interviewee's answer, perhaps expressed in technical jargon.
-The attitude reflected in the interviewee's response may vary from passive non-bothering to the interviewee making doubly sure that the interviewer (client) becomes fully informed and served.
+The attitude reflected in the interviewee's response may vary from passive non-bothering to the interviewee making doubly sure that the interviewer (client) becomes fully informed and serviced.

 Attention to micro situations can begin from walking the interviewee from the waiting space, through sitting down to the interview room and ending to the closure of the interview.
 The psychologist performing the ink blot procedure also pays attention to whether the person takes the offered blot cards in his/her hands, whether asks for additional instructions, whether begins responding in five seconds or five minutes, etc. Obviously, observations from such micro situations should not occupy a dominant position, instead enrich and complement the picture of the whole individual.

-Assessing vs. communicating
+Appraising vs. communicating

-Interview as the main method
+Interview as the master method

 Cortina, J.M., Goldstein, N.B., Payne, S. C., Davison, H.K., & Gilliland, S.W.
 (2000).
 The Incremental validity of interview scores over and above cognitive ability and conscientiousness scores.
 Personnel Psych.
 53, 325-351.